rayaman/multi/README.md

 b=0
 loop=proc:newTLoop(function(self)
 	a=a+1
-	proc:Pause() -- pauses the cpu cycler for this processor!
-Individual objects are not paused, however because they aren't getting cpu time they act as if they were paused end,.1) updater=proc:newUpdater(multi.Priority_Idle) -- priority can be used in skip arguments as well to manage priority without enabling it! updater:OnUpdate(function(self)
+	proc:Pause() -- pauses the CPU cycler for this processor!
+Individual objects are not paused, however because they aren't getting CPU time they act as if they were paused end,.1) updater=proc:newUpdater(multi.Priority_Idle) -- priority can be used in skip arguments as well to manage priority without enabling it! updater:OnUpdate(function(self)